okta/okta.github.io/_source/quickstart/widget/default-example.md

 | Org URL       | On the home screen of the developer dashboard, in the upper right.             |

-These values will be used in your application to setup the OIDC flow with Okta.
+These values will be used in your application to setup the OpenID Connect flow with Okta.

 ## Add Sign-In Widget assets to your project

 The easiest way to get started with the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is to load the JS and CSS files directly from the CDN.

-To use the CDN, include the following links to your HTML:
+To use our CDN, include the following links to your HTML:
 ```html
 <script
 src="https://ok1static.oktacdn.com/assets/js/sdk/okta-signin-widget/2.1.0/js/okta-sign-in.min.js"